smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 w:C:I I6/4 V I I I6/4 V7 I I IV I6/4 V{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 **Cadential 6/4 chords are often used to correct part-writing difficulties in apparoaching the V chord.
 Look at the third progression that you just harmonized.
-If the cadential 6/4 were removed, it would in parallel perfect 5ths between the soprano and bass.**
+If the cadential 6/4 were removed, it would create parallel perfect 5ths between the soprano and bass.**

 **Some theory methods teach that a cadential 6/4 should not be labeled as a I<sup>6/4</sup>; instead, they label it as a V<sup>6/4 - 5/3</sup>.
 The reasoning behind this is twofold:**
 - The I chord does not have a tonic function.